Loading profile data...

 • If you've recently increased prices or expect higher sales due to a new marketing push, factor that into your projections as well.

 Break down your expected monthly expenses.
-Start with fixed costs – such as rent, utilities and loan repayments, which remain consistent.
+Start with fixed expenses – such as rent, utility bills and loan repayments, which remain consistent.
 Then add in variable expenses, like cost of goods sold (COGS) and marketing costs, which may change month to month.

 Consider these categories: